wyedoubleyou/single_pipeline_point_based_modeling/README.md

 # Point-Based Modeling of Human Clothing

-Generative learning on point-based modeling for human clothing.
-The Graphonomy, ExPose, and directory is required to install separately and located in the main (point-based modeling) folder
+This is Yi Wei code for "Generative learning on point-based modeling for human clothing", that combines [Graphonomy](https://github.com/izakharkin/Graphonomy#inference-point_based_clothing), [ExPose](https://github.com/vchoutas/expose), and [SMPL-X Transfer Model](https://github.com/vchoutas/smplx).
+The Graphonomy, ExPose, and SMPL-X directory is required to install separately and store in the main (point-based modeling) folder.

 # Installation Guide

+This project is preferable to conduct in Ubuntu Desktop.
+The Ubuntu Desktop version and other software layes that I use is listed below.
+The installation guide for the CUDA, CuDNN, conda environment, and python libraries are given as below.

 ## Ubuntu & Driver

 - Ubuntu Version: Ubuntu 20.04.6 LTS (Focal Fossa)
 - NVIDIA Driver: 470.223.02

 ### CUDA 11.4